BCarnaval/dvmc-impurity-solver/README.md

 xcode-select --install
 brew install git cmake open-mpi openblas lapack
 ```
-After that, a compatible version of PyQCM must be installed according to the procedure detailed at the end of `./doc/INSTALL_DEPENDENCIES.md`.
+After that, PyQCM v2.2.1 must be installed.
+Please rfer to the procedure detailed at the end of `./doc/INSTALL_DEPENDENCIES.md`.
 More information about the **installation procedures** and **compatible versions** of dependencies are detailed in this file.

 # Installation